Vyral/sam-levy/_posts/2022-05-20-should-buyers-wait-in-this-market.md

 **2\.
 The market isn’t slowing down anytime soon.** You may have less competition for homes than before, but prices aren’t going down for a long time.
 The longer you wait, the more expensive it will be to buy.&nbsp;

 If you’re looking to buy, it will pay to move sooner rather than later.
 Please call or email me with any questions you might have.
-I look forward to hearing from you.
+I look forward to hearing from you\!